lgovea/heartbeats/README.md

 will be trained to classify between normal, murmur, extra heart sound and artifact heartbeats.

+The following folder structure has to be followed to have the same results and for the methods in the notebooks to work properly.

+data/

+    physionet/
+        reduced_features/
+        training-a/
+        training-b/
+        ...
+        training-f/

+    kaggle/
+        reduced_features/
+        set_a.csv
+        set_a/

 ---

 This project will consist of several notebooks